- ABOUT US

 WHETHER A NEW OR PREVIOUS ENTRANT

-Have a parent or guardian ready to pay £5 to for your registration with their Credit/Debit card; this includes the payment for your first work to enter in the Competition.
+Have a parent or guardian ready to pay £5 to for your registration with their Credit/Debit card; this includes the payment for your first work to enter in the prize.

-You can submit your image/images/films now or at a later date if necessary, up to the close of registration.
+You can submit your image / images now or at a later date if necessary, up to the close of registration.

 How much does it cost?

-Registration for the Children’s Competition costs £5, which includes your first submission.
+Registration for the Children’s prize costs £5, which includes your first submission.

 You may enter up to two more submissions at a cost of £5 each.